5 min read

 • Technical terms and variable names are captured automatically from your codebase with minimal correction.

-• SOC 2 certified with zero data retention so your code discussions stay private.
+• SOC 2 Type II certified with zero data retention across Mac, Windows, and iOS, so your code discussions stay private on every device your team uses.

 • Voice lets you capture full architectural reasoning and edge cases in one pass, reducing back-and-forth and follow-up comments.